Certora/Documentation/docs/prover/cli/options.md

 (-mediumTimeout)=
 ### `--prover_args '-mediumTimeout <seconds>'`

-The "medium timeout" determines how much time is given to checking a split at is not a split leaf.
+The "medium timeout" determines how much time the SMT solver gets for checking a split that is not a split leaf.

 **What does it do?**